-The Windows stop code, VIDEO_TDR_FAILURE error, usually occurs when the graphics card or its driver stops responding within a predetermined time frame.
+The Windows stop code VIDEO_TDR_FAILURE typically occurs when the graphics card or its driver fails to respond within a predefined time window.
 Well, if you are getting BSOD “Video TDR Failure (nvlddmkm.sys)”, it usually means Windows detected a problem with your Nvidia graphics card driver, which failed to recover on its own.
-The TDR stands for Timeout, Detection, and Recovery, a Windows feature that helps your GPU recover from unresponsive states.
-However, when it fails, Windows displays this Blue Screen of Death error pointing to nvlddmkm.sys, a critical NVIDIA system file.
-Many things could trigger this error, including driver issues, hardware problems, overheating, or other software conflicts.
-Here are eight effective solutions you can apply to fix the nvlddmkm.sys error in Windows 11.
+TDR stands for Timeout, Detection, and Recovery, a Windows feature that helps your GPU recover from unresponsive states.
+However, when it fails, Windows displays the Blue Screen of Death, pointing to nvlddmkm.sys, a critical NVIDIA system file.
+Most of the time, this error is caused by corrupted or outdated graphics drivers, system file issues, overheating, or software conflicts.
+In rare cases, it can point to a failing graphics card.
+Here are eight effective solutions you can apply to fix the Video TDR Failure on Windows 11.

-- Outdated or corrupted graphics drivers: This is one of the most frequent causes, as old or corrupted drivers can’t handle new tasks or are incompatible with other software.
+- Outdated or corrupted graphics drivers: This is one of the most common causes, as old or corrupted drivers may not support new features or be incompatible with other software.

 - Software conflicts: Too many applications running at once, or conflicts with other third-party drivers, can overload the graphics processing unit (GPU)